In addition to general MMus (Performance) entrance requirements, you should submit the following with your application:

 - piano realization of an excerpt from a string quartet score – this test will be sent to applicants in advance for preparation.

 - Number of students: max.
 2 students per year

 Months of entry

-DIT Conservatory of Music and Drama is delighted to announce the start of a new pathway through its MMus (Performance) programme specifically tailored to the needs of aspiring conductors, beginning in September 2013.
+DIT Conservatory of Music and Drama is delighted to announce the start of a new pathway through its MMus (Performance) programme specifically tailored to the needs of aspiring conductors (began September 2013).
 The programme will be led by the renowned conductor and DIT lecturer, David Brophy, conductor of the RTÉ Concert Orchestra.

 The new course facilitates the artistic, intellectual and creative development of aspiring conductors and is designed to equip them with the range of skills necessary to meet the constantly changing and ever increasing demands made on the professional musician of the 21st century.

 International Student Office, Dublin Institute of Technology, International Office, DIT, 41 Mountjoy Square, Dublin 1 Find out more at the International Office: http://dit.ie/international/ Telephone: +353 1 402 4253/ 7844 Email: firstname.lastname@example.org.